System 1: Features

-System 1's total size is about 216 KB and contained six files: System (which includes the desk accessories), Finder, Clipboard, an Imagewriter printer driver, Scrapbook, and Note Pad.
+System 1's total size is about 216 KB and comprised six files: System (which includes the desk accessories), Finder, Clipboard, an Imagewriter printer driver, Scrapbook, and Note Pad.
 A separate diskette included "A Guided Tour of Macintosh", which contains tutorial demonstrations of the Macintosh system, running on a modified pre-release version of Finder 1.0, as well as training programs for learning to use the mouse, and the Finder.
 Also included was a 33-minute audio cassette designed to run alongside the demonstrations, emphasising the disk's purpose as a guided tour.

 Menu bar

 The menu bar was a new and revolutionary part of the OS.
 Similar to the one found on Lisa OS, the System 1 Finder had five menus: the Apple menu, File, Edit, View, and Special.
 When in an application, the menus would change to ones defined by the application, but most software retained at least the File and Edit menus.

 While within the Finder, the Apple menu contained the "About the Finder" information, along with the desktop accessories.
 "File" menu items included Open, Eject, and Close.
 "Edit" had entries for cutting, copying, and pasting.
 "Special" was used for managing the hardware and other system functions, and was always the rightmost entry on the menu bar in the Finder.
 In System 1, the menu had items related to emptying the Trash, cleaning up the desktop, and disk options.
 By System 1.1, the menu allowed the user to choose an alternate startup program to be run instead of the Finder at boot time; the feature was replaced in System 7 by the "Startup Items" folder in the System Folder.